Work

 What we helped clarify

-- Which requirements were structural, and which were regional exceptions
+- Which requirements were structural versus regional exceptions

-- An outcome-based view of the roadmap stakeholders could align behind
+- An outcome-based roadmap stakeholders could align behind

-- How discovery, delivery, support escalation, and data should connect
+- How discovery, delivery, support, and data should connect

 AI-Driven Business Transformation Program